Power-Expected-Posterior Priors for Generalized Linear Models: Introduction

-As seen, at present most methods for GLMs are anchored to the $g$-prior approach and therefore cannot be regarded as objective and fully automatic approaches in the sense that one cannot conduct an analysis starting with non-informative, flat priors.
 In this work we present an automatic, objective Bayesian variable selection procedure for GLMs based on the PEP methodology.
 The structure of the remainder of the paper is as follows.
 In Section \ref{pep_glms} we provide an overview of the PEP prior formulation and discuss the applicability problems that arise in the case of non-Gaussian models.
 We proceed with two alternative definitions, which generalize the applicability of the PEP prior for GLMs.
 In Section \ref{pep_post_inf} we introduce a Gibbs-based sampler suitable for variable selection and for single-model posterior inference.
-Section \ref{PEP_hyper_delta} presents an hierarchical extension of the methodology which involves assigning a hyper-prior to the power-parameter that controls the contribution of the imaginary data.
-Illustrative examples and comparisons with other methods using both simulated and real data sets are presented in Section \ref{examples}.
-Section \ref{discussion} concludes with a summary and a discussion of future research directions.
+Section \ref{PEP_hyper_delta} presents an hierarchical extension of the methodology which involves assigning a hyper-prior to the power parameter that controls the contribution of the imaginary data.
+In Section \ref{Desiderata} we examine the validity of certain desiderata proposed by \cite{Bayarri_etal_2012} and we proceed by presenting a general framework in Section \ref{Framework} for all PEP priors under consideration.
+Illustrative examples and comparisons with other methods using both simulated and real life example are presented in Section \ref{examples}.
+We conclude with a summary and a discussion of future research directions in Section \ref{discussion}.

-\section{PEP priors for generalized linear models}
+\section{PEP Priors for Generalized Linear Models}